nezaj/instant-llm-guides/guides/003_modeling.md

 ## Schema Modifications

-To rename or delete attributes after creation inform users to:
+You **CANNOT** rename or delete attributes in the CLI.
+Instead inform users to:

 1. Go to the [InstantDB Dashboard](https://instantdb.com/dash)
 2. Navigate to "Explorer"